ionelmc/python-pth/README.rst

   * ``os.listdir`` becomes a **property** named ``list``
   * ``os.walk`` becomes a **property** named ``tree``

-* Iterating through a *Path* object yields *Path* instances for all the children in the tree.
-This is equivalent to ``os.walk`` but without having to do all that manual wrapping (it's so annoying !).
 * Calling a *Path* object calls ``open()`` on the path.
 Takes any argument ``open`` would take (except the filename ofcourse).
 * Transparent support for files in .zip files.